 A. Topics and Tools 1

-B. What's New and Keynesian about "New Keynesian" Economics
+B. What's New and Keynesian about "New Keynesian" Economics 3

-Institutions of price setting
+Institutions of price setting 5

 Market structure and price adjustment 6

-C. Modeling Imperfect Competition 7
+C. Romer's Model of Imperfect Competition 7

-Household utility maximization 8
+Household utility maximization 7

-Firms' behavior 12
+Firms' behavior 11

-Equilibrium 13
+Equilibrium 12

-Properties of the model
+Properties of the model 14

-D. Nominal and Real Rigidities 16
+D. Nominal and Real Rigidities 15

-Mankiw's menu-cost model 17
+Mankiw's menu-cost model 16

-Interaction of nominal and real rigidities
+Interaction of nominal and real rigidities 17

-Coordination failures 19
+Coordination failures 18

-E. Works Cited in Text
+E. Works Cited in Text 20